cis-advising-handbook/cis-advising-handbook.github.io/README.md

 Using this link syntax 1) prevents broken links and 2) provides more flexibility to reorganize the site without breaking said links.

 If you want to add a new article, add a new `.md` file in the root directory.
 You can look at existing articles for examples of how to format the code so that Jekyll sees the right title, tags, etc.

+## Course Directory

+There is a directory of CS-related courses in `core.json`, with course titles and links to course homepages.
+To add/edit the directory:
+1. edit `core.json`
+2. run `python3 update_site.py` to re-generate `_data/*.yml` (used by Jekyll) and `public.json` (used by external sites).
+3. commit & push updated yaml/json files

+Edits made directly on github.com will *not* trigger `update_site.py`, and hence will not appear to have any effect.
+This is because the GitHub site build process cannot run `update_site.py` before the Jekyll build.
+So course directory updates must be done on a working copy of the repo and then pushed to GitHub.